-CONTEXT: Cervical spine injury related to motor vehicle collision (MVC) is a severe and often permanently disabling injury.
-Although advances in automobile crashworthiness have reduced both fatalities and some severe injuries, the impact of varying occupant restraint systems (seatbelts and airbags) on cervical spine injury is unknown.
-OBJECTIVE: To investigate the relationship between the occurrence of cervical spine injury and occupant restraint systems among front seat occupants involved in frontal MVCs.
-DESIGN, SETTING, AND PATIENTS: A case-control study among subjects obtained from the 1995 to 2001 National Automotive Sampling System (NASS).
+Context.
+Cervical spine injury related to motor vehicle collision (MVC) is a severe and often permanently disabling injury.
+Although advances in automobile crash-worthiness have reduced both fatalities and some severe injuries, the impact of varying occupant restraint systems (seatbelts and airbags) on cervical spine injury is unknown.
+Objective.
+To investigate the relationship between the occurrence of cervical spine injury and occupant restraint systems among front seat occupants involved in frontal MVCs.
+Design, Setting, and Patients.
+A case-control study among subjects obtained from the 1995 to 2001 National Automotive Sampling System (NASS).
 Cases were identified based on having sustained a cervical spine injury score of 2 or more on the Abbreviated Injury Scale, 1990 Revision.
-RESULTS: Approximately half (44.7%) of 8,412 cases of cervical spine injury were unrestrained occupants while belted only, airbag only, and both restraint systems represented 38.2%, 8.8%, and 8.4% of cases, respectively.
-Overall, the combined use of airbag and seatbelt had the greatest protective effect, relative to unrestrained occupants, with an odds ratio (OR) of 0.19 and a 95% confidence interval (CI) of 0.12 to 0.30.
+Results.
+Approximately half (44.7%) of 8,412 cases of cervical spine injury were unrestrained occupants while belted only, airbag only, and both restraint systems represented 38.2%, 8.8%, and 8.4% of cases, respectively.
+Overall, the combined use of airbag and seatbelt had the greatest protective effect, relative to unrestrained occupants, with an odds ratio (OR) of 0.19 and a 95% confidence interval (Cl) of 0.12 to 0.30.
 Use of a seatbelt only also had a protective effect (OR: 0.40; 95% CI: 0.23-0.70).
 Occupant use of an airbag only neither increased nor decreased the risk of cervical spine injuries relative to unrestrained occupants (OR: 1.02; 95% CI: 0.57-2.13).
-CONCLUSIONS: The results of this study suggest that there is an increase in overall protection against cervical spine injury by combining airbag and seatbelt restraint systems relative to seatbelt alone.
+Conclusions.
+The results of this study suggest that there is an increase in overall protection against cervical spine injury by combining airbag and seatbelt restraint systems relative to seatbelt alone.